mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 date: 2017-11-28
 category: cryptocurrencies
 tags: bitcoin, mining, proof-of-work
+status: draft
 stylesheets: btc.css
 scripts: sjcl.min.js,btc-mining.js
 summary: An interactive walkthrough of bitcoin mining.
 No prior knowledge is necessary.

 This article is for people who want to understand the inner workings of bitcoin mining.
 I have made it interactive so that you can simulate the mining algorithms for yourself and get a feel for how mining really works.
-While the concepts are not simple, it should be easily accessible to an interested layperson.
+While the concepts here are not simple, it should be easily accessible to an interested layperson.
 And I hope the interacivity will make an otherwise dry subject fun.

 ## hashing